| |

 In a small pan, cook up your Chorizo until it is cooked and set aside.

-Spray an aluminum pan with a nonstick spray; I used a disposable pan.
-A glass casserole pan will work just know that the smoke will stain it as well as a metal pan.
+Spray an pan with a nonstick spray; I used a disposable pan.
+A glass casserole pan will work, just know that the smoke will stain it as well as a metal pan.

 Now a good knife is a must-have in any kitchen!
 I picked up this up on Amazon for under $10.
-There are a lot of other top-rated knives on Amazon at a great price.
+There are many other top-rated knives on Amazon at great prices.

-Open your can of Rotel, I did not drain the juices out of mine but next time I plan to strain at least one of them.
+Open your cans of Rotel.
+I did not drain the juices out of mine, but next time I plan to strain at least one of them.

 Next, open the can of green chiles, and drain the juices out of the can.